 Expect to Get a Later Start

 We have a saying: The early frog gets the fly.
 But we're learning that many middle school and high school kids would rather catch some ZZZs.
 While we love to be one of the first families in the park, we understand that many teens and tweens love to sleep in and stay up late.
 That can really affect a parent’s rope drop dreams.
 While older kids may be harder to get going in the morning, the fun part about teens is that they may be able to stay later in the park at night, whereas younger kids need to go to bed.
 So if your teens miss the low crowds of morning, you can make it up by enjoying lower crowds at night in the few hours before park closing.
 Plus, they can stay up late for the awesome nighttime entertainment in the parks.
+We recommend Fantasmic for teens!

 By staying on property or within walking distance, you can go have your morning fun.
 Let the teens join you when they are ready.
 It’s also fun to stay close enough to leave the parks for a splash in the hotel pool.
 If you also have younger tadpoles, you can take them to nap during the day so they can keep up with the teens later.

 When traveling with older kids, we want hotels that offer more space.
 We look for hotels with suites, or we book adjoining rooms.
 When we spread out, we can each get the sleep we need.
 An extra bathroom can be especially helpful when you have teenage girls competing for the shower and bathroom mirror.
 (Can we blame them?
 They need to be Instagram ready.)
+With a large group, we break up the sleeping arrangements by the night owls and the early risers.
+That works better for everybody.

-The Courtyard Marriott Theme Park Entrance (as low as $280 a night) is within walking distance from the parks and offers rooms with bunk beds and split bathrooms, perfect for larger families and families with teens.
+The Courtyard Marriott Theme Park Entrance is within walking distance from the parks and offers rooms with bunk beds and split bathrooms, perfect for larger families and families with teens.
 Tadpoles of all ages will love the water slides.
 Homewood Suites by Hilton (as low as $160 a night) is next to the Toy Story parking lot and shuttle.
 With daily free hot breakfast and a complimentary evening social with small plates Monday through Thursday, you can save money feeding hungry teens.
 The large suites give you all a little breathing room.
 Teens will love the on-site arcade, putting green, pool and basketball court.

 Don’t Skimp on Snacks!